rashfael/tuiv/docs/index.md

 tuiv aims to:

-- provide a chaining syntax based on native async/await
+- provide a chaining command and assertion syntax based on native async/await
 - use modern browser automation for all browsers via [playwright](https://playwright.dev/)
-- auto-retrying everything
+- auto-retry everything
-- a fixture based test runner thanks to [folio](https://github.com/microsoft/folio)
+- be a fixture based test runner

 tuiv achieves this with [proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
 Lots and lots of proxies.